Daywalks in the Hevek valley

 Elevation: 1200-3000 m.

-Simple, small pensions, wooden bungalows with ensuite bathrooms.
+Two simple, small pensions, wooden chalets with ensuite bathrooms.

 Day 1: Arrival in Barhal.( Altıparmak village)